 - Design: If you have people that have “done it all before” they will need something fresh or more interesting.
 They will also appreciate it being efficient in terms of achieving the objectives in the shortest time possible.
 If you are needing to come up with something different, this maybe a good opportunity to call in an external facilitator.

 - Congruence: If you want the team to come up with new ways of working, being closer as a team, behaving differently, etc; try to start “walking the talk” before the event (and afterwards).
 At least ensure that they can’t think that you are being hypocritical when you ask for something of them.

 - Pre-work: Doing some work before the day really helps.
 Plan how you can get people thinking before the event.
 Make sure that all of the department are well briefed before they attend on the day – including the objectives for the day not just WHAT will happen on the day.
 (Our FREE tips on briefing a team will help you with this, email required)

 - Facilitators: Choose the people that will manage discussion and activities.
 Credibility and skills are important, but also how well they fit with the group.
 An external facilitator could be a good investment, but you may not need it.
-(Within our team we have 5 experienced facilitators, who between them have facilitated partner retreats, leadership team away days, partner conferences as well as hundreds of team and departmental away days for professional service firms.)

 - Follow-up: How are you going to show the team what the output was, what is going to be done (and not done) and when.
 Show the progress in the following weeks/ months.
 Ensure they see how their ideas have helped them/ the company.